Burlington GO Station

-Burlington GO Station is a railway station and bus station in the GO Transit network at 2101 Fairview Street in Burlington, Ontario, Canada, just south of Queen Elizabeth Way between Guelph Line and Brant Street.
+Burlington GO Station is a railway station and bus station in the city of Burlington, Ontario, serving GO Transit's Lakeshore West line.
+It has been the main terminal for Burlington Transit since 2025 and houses its customer service desk.
+The station is located at 2101 Fairview Street south of the Queen Elizabeth Way between Brant Street and Guelph Line.